CreggLab/CreggLab.github.io/index.md

 # {% include icon.html icon="fa-solid fa-brain" %}THE INTERSECTION OF NEUROSCIENCE & NEUROLOGY

-The Cregg Lab recently opened in the Departments of Neuroscience & Neurology at the University of Wisconsin-Madison.
+The Cregg Lab is based in the Departments of Neuroscience & Neurology at the University of Wisconsin-Madison.
 In the Cregg Lab, we focus on understanding brainstem circuits and their critical role in motor control.
 Our team employs cutting-edge techniques to dissect brainstem motor circuits in sophisticated anatomical, molecular, and functional detail.
 Our work aims to enhance our comprehension of the neural circuitry controlling movement, and offer insights into movement disorders such as Parkinson’s disease.

 ## Highlights